“It was when I found out I could make mistakes that I knew I was on to something.”

 Later on, in practice sessions, we tackle the causes of such errors, and we become better musicians as a result.

 Are you able to handle performance errors adeptly?
 If not, I invite you to study pages 190-201 of The Musician’s Way to gain fresh know-how; then, try out your error-handling abilities in practice performances.
+Be sure to record your experiments to evaluate your error-handling objectively.

 * * *

 In sum, we veteran musicians employ specific processes to assimilate compositions.
-Then, on stage, we deploy an array of performance techniques that optimize expressiveness and accuracy while empowering us to manage whatever glitches arise.
+Then, on stage, we deploy an array of performance techniques that optimize our expressiveness and accuracy while empowering us to manage whatever glitches arise.

 With smart practice, rising musicians can acquire those same high-level skills.